Department of Management Sciences

 The Best of Business and Engineering

-• Combine professional engineering practice with core business and management subject.
+• Combines professional engineering practice with core business and management subjects.

 Course Work